 The results of your search are presented in a list, with the newest results at the top.
 You can change the order of this list by choosing one of the Sort Options at the top of the list.

-Each item in your results list has an icon identifying it as a book, eBook, video, etc. To get full information about the material, click the blue title.
+Each item in your results list has an header identifying it as a book, video, magazine, etc. For full information about the material, click the title.

-If you'd like to retrieve a book, write down the entire call number (Example: RA644.8.D44 N66 2014) and use the button to note which floor the material is on.
+Write down the entire call number (Example: ML350.M85 2004) and use the Locate button to note which floor the material is on.

-Once you have the call number and the floor (as shown by the Map It button), you will need to look for the item.
+Once you have the call number and the floor (as shown by the Locate button), you will need to look for the item.

 Each aisle includes a guide to which call numbers are included.
-In this example, this aisle contains books with call numbers between LB2328 and LC111.
+In this example, this aisle on the third floor contains books with call numbers between LB2328 and LC111.

 Books are ordered by call number, with the call number located on the spine:

 Any item that checks out may be sent to an SF Center.
 Follow these steps to request an item.

 Click the Sign in link under the Availability section.
 You will log in with your Office 365 account.